Shannon-Goddard/Correlation_vs_Causation/README.md

 The migration datsets were, also, done similarly.
 The most predominant change was having to add a line of code to remove the commas from the number values in order to be able to make them floats.

 ### Machine Learning Model
 **Description of feature engineering and the feature selection, including the team’s decision-making process**
+Machine learning is the use of statistical algorithms to perform tasks such as learning from data patterns and making predictions.
+There are many different models; a mathematical representation of something that happens in the real world.
+Machine learning can be divided into three learning categories: supervised, unsupervised, and deep.

+We decided to do **supervised learning**, which deals with labeled data.
+This supervised learning will be to predict, based on data from the census, whether it's time to leave California.

+We, also, decided to do **unsupervised learning**, by contrast, machine learning algorithms work with datasets without labeled outcomes.
+In supervised learning, the labels provide the correct answers.
+In unsupervised learning, such correct answers, or labels, aren’t provided.
+Our analysis of unsupervised learning will be to task a machine learning algorithm with grouping housing cost.
+The algorithm isn’t given labels, so it’s on its own to find patterns.
+In our case, we hope it will find a trend that will allow us to predict future housing cost.

 **Description of how data was split into training and testing sets**
+The models use the training dataset to learn from it.
+It then uses the testing dataset to assess its performance.
+If you use your entire dataset to train the model, you won’t know how well the model will perform when it encounters unseen data.
+That is why it’s important to set aside a portion of your dataset to evaluate your model.

 **Explanation of model choice, including limitations and benefits**
+We used linear regression, for our unsupervised learning, to predict continuous variables.
+For our analysis, we’re interested in predicting housing cost.
+To accomplish this task, we collected housing data on all the states from 2010 through 2018.
+The regression model’s algorithms will attempt to learn patterns that exist among all the factors.
+If presented with the data of a new year, the model would make a prediction of the states housing cost, based on previously learned patterns from the dataset.

 **Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)**